What Is Wankel Engine? | How does a Rotary Engine work?

 4) Intake & Exhaust Ports

-The intake port allows the fresh mixture to enter a combustion chamber and exhaust gases to eject gases via an outlet or exhaust port.
+The intake port allows the fresh mixture to enter a combustion chamber.
+The exhaust gases are expelled via an outlet or exhaust port.

 A spark plug is a part of the engine used to transfer electric current from an ignition system into the combustion chamber of an SI engine to burn a compressed air-fuel mixture with an electrical spark.
 It has a threaded metal housing that is electrically isolated from the central electrode by a ceramic insulator.